Click to enlarge

 During the early stages of planetary formation, core differentiation

-the moon, raised the Earth to temperatures that may have been
+form the moon, raised the Earth to temperatures that may have

-high enough for a substantial part of it to have melted, and some
+been high enough for a substantial part of it to have melted,

-to be vaporized.
-This is suggested by fact that a large fraction
+and some to be vaporized.
+This is suggested by the fact that

 1983; 1989), which is consistent with an extensively differentiated